LINCHPIN

 Responsibility + Fidelity

-Each participant shadows their mentor in their workplace for 40 hours over the program duration.
-Not observing — working alongside.
+Each participant works alongside their mentor in their workplace for 40 hours over the program duration.
 The participant keeps a reflection journal and presents key learnings to the cohort.

 Exercise 5: The Tekton Oath Ceremony